zidane1980slab/ardupilot/README.md

 Also, this HAL now is not compatible with LibMapple/ArduinoSTM32 ("wirish" folder) - all imported files are altered.

 Warning!!!
 EEPROM emulation in Flash cause periodic program hunging on time of sector erase!
-So never allow auto-save parameters like MOT_THST_HOVER - MOT_HOVER_LEARN should NOT be 2!
+So to allow auto-save parameters like MOT_THST_HOVER - MOT_HOVER_LEARN to be 2 you should defer parameter writing (Param HAL_EE_DEFER)

 If you like this project and want to support further development - you can do it! [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](htt ps://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SLUC8B3U7E7PS)USD